Sampling

 - Deploy-specific debugging flags you set temporarily during an incident.

-Context entries are not run through the redactor.
+Context — those entries are passed through verbatim.

 Redaction